WhatsApp: 2014–2015

 Three days after announcing the Facebook purchase, Koum said they were working to introduce voice calls.
 He also said that new mobile phones would be sold in Germany with the WhatsApp brand, and that their ultimate goal was to be on all smartphones.

 In August 2014, WhatsApp was the most popular messaging app in the world, with more than 600 million users.
 By early January 2015, WhatsApp had 700 million monthly users and over 30 billion messages every day.
 In April 2015, Forbes predicted that between 2012 and 2018, the telecommunications industry would lose $386 billion because of "over-the-top" services like WhatsApp and Skype.
 That month, WhatsApp had over 800 million users.
 By September 2015, it had grown to 900 million; and by February 2016, one billion.

-Voice calls between two accounts were added to the app in March and April 2015.

-On November 30, 2015, the Android WhatsApp client made links to messaging service Telegram unclickable and uncopyable.
+On November 30, 2015, the Android WhatsApp client made links to Telegram unclickable and not copyable.
 Multiple sources confirmed that it was intentional, not a bug, and that it had been implemented when the Android source code that recognized Telegram URLs had been identified.
 (The word "telegram" appeared in WhatsApp's code.)
 Some considered it an anti-competitive measure; WhatsApp offered no explanation.